Who we are:

 The long term impact to the community and economy is even more significant.
 Helping one recently homeless or at risk woman over the poverty line can potentially add $70,000 or more to the GDP in one year.

 Up With Women provides clients the next step to reach sustainable, financial independence.
-Within three months of starting in the program, 80% of our clients were employed.
+Within twelve months of starting in the program, 80% of our clients were employed.
 Confidence, in terms of score out of 10, had gone up from 5.3 to 7.9 on average.
 Over the course of the year, we have seen these achievements also translate into small-business start-ups by 50% of our program participants.